 Orthodontists are of the opinion that orthodontics pain depends on various factors such as age, sex, each patient’s pain threshold, amount of applied force, patient’s mental status, person’s stress, and the patient’s previous experiences of pain.
 In fact, forces applied on the teeth are followed by inflammatory reactions including pain in the mouth environment caused by teeth movement.
 This reaction results in changes in the blood flow after the application of an orthodontics force.

-The relationship between the mental health of the patient and perceiving orthodontics pain was studied by some researchers.
+The relationship between the mental health of the patient and perceiving orthodontic pain was studied by some researchers.
 A person’s “physiological and psychological sensitivity” can be a major factor in the severity of the tissue discomfort caused by the physical impact of orthodontics appliances.
-Consequently, the perceived pain in the patients does not seem to be directly dependent on the applied orthodontics pain but it is related to the person’s mental health as well.
+Consequently, the perceived pain in the patients does not seem to be directly dependent on the applied orthodontics pain but it is related to the mentality of people as well.

 In a study, approximately 95% of the patients reported that they experienced pain during the orthodontics treatment.
 Orthodontics pain starts within 4 hours and gets worse within the subsequent 24 hours, and finally, subsides within 7 days.